 A solar water still is basically a hole in the ground with a container you put in there to capture water.
 The hole also contains vegetation – the water source.
 Place a piece of plastic over the hole and hold it down with heavy rocks, a small rock is placed in the center, just enough to cause the plastic to sag a little.
 Heat from the sun will cause condensation to occur from the vegetation, filling the container in the hole.

 Food is another matter.
 Food can be tricky to find in the woods unless you have a deep understanding of edible plants and vegetation.
 Ideally, you’ll have non-perishable foods.
-Read this Food4Patriots review for details on what to look for.
 Basically, you want clean, organic, dried, food that can last for 20 or more years.

 Build a Fire

 Building a fire can be difficult, but not if you have the right tools.
 All you need are waterproof matches or flint and steel.
 A small piece of lint can be used as the fire starter, or you can use magnesium to start a flash that will light almost anything.